Sanjeevt510/traildemo/README.md

 # Article API

-## The purpose of this exercise is to demonstrate how we would approach designing and implementing a simple service
+## The purpose of this Application is to demonstrate how we would approach designing and implementing a simple service

 <!--p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>
 </p-->

-# Application

-Sample appication as proof of concept TypeScript is a programming language and NestJs as framework.

 ## Technologies

-# languages, framework and libraries used for this version
+# Languages, Framework and Libraries used for this version

-.
-NestJs
+- NestJs
-.
-TypeScript
+- TypeScript
-.
-JavaScript
+- JavaScript
-.
-Lodash
+- Lodash

 ## Setup